vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 # Standing plan for the next few months

-Last major update: April 12, 2026 (reflecting the end of Q1 2026 and
+Last major update: July 12, 2026 (relaxation of day job hours requirements, making temporary provisions permanent, with a provision for reversing them if needed)
-the plans Q2 2026 onward, but mostly with deferral and shifting rather than a major structural rewrite)

 I use this as a living document for my standing plan for the next months.
 I expect to update the document somewhere around once a month;